mum0n/model_size/docs/size_structured_model_snowcrab.md

 ```

-Now we load the model parameters and probabilities $\theta$ and then compute the samples of post-stratification weights $\omega_i$ from joint posteriors.
-However, as the application of areal unit surface areas depends upon the sub-domain that it is being applied, it's final computation is deferred to a later stage.
-Instead, the ratio of probabilities $ \theta_{a/i} = \theta_a / \theta_i$ is first created as it is compuationally demanding (joint posterior sampling).
+Now that we have parameter estimates and predictions of probabilities $\theta$ for each sex and maturity class, we generate and store samples of these post-stratification weights $\omega_i$ from the joint posteriors to carry them forward for futher analysis and synthesis.
+However, as the application of areal unit surface areas depends upon the sub-domain that it is being applied, this latter computation is deferred to a later stage.
+Instead, the ratio of probabilities $ \theta_{a/i} = \theta_a / \theta_i$ is first created as it is also compuationally demanding.

-At the same time, extract the posterior samples of size selectivity for futher bias-adjustments downstream.

 Note the number of posteriors required (5000), is a safe number but can be reduced; reducing number of cores allocated can also help.